Anti-Defamation League: Delegations

 The ADL facilitates US police delegations to Israel and the National Counter-Terrorism Seminar.
 The focus is on counterterrorism, tactics and strategies, and leadership.
-The ADL director of law enforcement initiatives expressed hope that Israeli police are seen as a model for police in the US, and says that police officers participating in trips to Israel "come back and they are Zionists."
+The ADL director of law enforcement initiatives expressed hope that Israeli police are seen as a model for police in the US, and says that police officers participating in trips to Israel "come back and they are Zionists".
 In addition to police agencies, participants in the program include leadership from ICE, US Marshals, and Naval Criminal Investigative Service.

 The National Counter-Terrorism Seminar received wide attention following the Ferguson unrest when it was revealed that former St. Louis County Police chief Timothy Fitch was a previous participant, as well as leaders of other police forces that had demonstrated undue force and surveillance against civilians.
-Campaigns against the trips, citing militarization of police concerns, were successful in Vermont and Durham, North Carolina.
+Campaigns against the trips, citing militarization of police concerns, were successful in Vermont and in Durham, North Carolina.
 In 2020, the program was put on pause due to the associated costs and controversies.
 An internal memo opened questions as to the purpose and unintended impacts of the delegations, and recommended ending them altogether.
 The ADL told press that they intend to continue the program with revised curriculum and evaluation.

 South Africa and apartheid

 The ADL, the AJC, and other American Jewish groups asked Nelson Mandela to clarify his views on the Israeli–Palestinian conflict in 1990 in advance of a visit Mandela planned to the United States.
 The groups' leaders said they were concerned about the possibility of protests because Mandela had embraced Palestine Liberation Organization Chairman Yasser Arafat and Libyan president Muammar Gaddafi.
 The ADL said it was "disturbed and pained" by comments Mandela had made in a meeting earlier that year with PLO leader Yasser Arafat.
 Mandela met with a group of the American Jewish leaders in Geneva including ADL director Abe Foxman.
-At the event, Mandela expressed appreciation for South African Jews who opposed apartheid; he praised past Israeli leader Golda Meir for her opposition to apartheid, and Menachem Begin's book The Revolt, and said that the State of Israel had a "right to exist within the pre-1967 borders."
+At the event, Mandela expressed appreciation for South African Jews who opposed apartheid; he praised past Israeli leader Golda Meir for her opposition to apartheid, and Menachem Begin's book The Revolt, and said that the State of Israel had a "right to exist within the pre-1967 borders".

 In his 2010 book The Unspoken Alliance, Sasha Polakow-Suransky criticized the ADL for hiring the private spy Roy Bullock to collect information on the anti-apartheid movement in the United States.
 Glenn Frankel, writing about the book, said the ADL "participated in a blatant propaganda campaign against Nelson Mandela and the ANC" during the 1980s but had changed its stance on Mandela around 1990 with Foxman calling him a hero.
 South African-born Israeli journalist Benjamin Pogrund said in a review of The Unspoken Alliance for The Jewish Chronicle that the ADL and South Africa's Jewish Board of Deputies "played toadying and inglorious roles over the years in defending Israel's ties and in support of the apartheid government".